DREwX-code/ghostlayer/README.md

-# Ghostlayer Userscript
+# NeuraVeil Userscript

-Ghostlayer is an AI chat panel, lightweight and modern, that integrates naturally on any webpage.
+NeuraVeil is an AI chat panel, lightweight and modern, that integrates naturally on any webpage.

 It uses the open (no-signup) APIs of [Pollinations.ai](https://github.com/pollinations/pollinations) for text and image generation, in order to provide immediate access to an AI directly during your browsing.